Knowledge collapse and the epistemic commons

 Figure 10: Now OpenAI has shipped an LLM and where is the border?

-If the Acemoglu model is right, the circle doesn’t just get a smooth bump outward.
+If the knowledge-collapse story is right, the circle doesn’t just get a smooth bump outward.
 The LLM fills in context-specific synthesis — the stuff inside the circle — while the human effort that pushes the boundary outward (novel general knowledge, the externality nobody internalizes) starts to erode.
 In domains where AI can push the boundary on its own (formal proofs, games), this may not matter.
 In domains where it can’t (medicine, policy, the social sciences, most of what we mean by “understanding the world”), the dent we make during a PhD might still matter — but the substrate we’re pushing against is thinning, because fewer people are doing the unglamorous work of maintaining it.

 10 Incoming